Essay 6.3 — The Markov Phasic Brain, Part 4 of 13.

 The sources are wide, and they shift by domain.
 The prototype seed agent happens to work on a codebase, so its OBSERVE reads source files; a legal-research seed would read case documents and statutes; a finance-analysis seed would read filings and time series; a real-estate seed would read inspection reports and zoning records.
 Across all of them, OBSERVE also walks the seed’s own .claude/knowledge/ directory to recall what previous cycles established, re-reads the working CLAUDE.md files to inherit decisions from earlier phases, asks the user through registered question prefixes when a routing decision needs the architect, and fetches external references when the project itself does not carry the answer.
 Most of the reading happens through subagents — the main session orchestrates two to four research subagents in parallel rather than walking the corpus by hand.

 Around the gates runs a small direct-action budget.
-Every observe-subagent dispatch grants +3 read-budget; every direct project-file read by the main session consumes 1.
+Every phase entry seeds a starting balance of five direct actions; every direct project-file read by the main session consumes 1, and every observe-subagent dispatch replenishes the balance by 3.
+The starting balance lets the main session begin working directly — and as it spends that balance down it learns the lesson the budget is built to teach: subagents are how the budget refills.
 The arithmetic is small but the bias is structural — the 80/20 split (twenty percent main-session orchestration, eighty percent delegated investigation) is mechanized in the gate itself, not just coached.

-Every threshold in this surface — the synthesis floor, the accumulation ceiling, the transition gate, the budget total, the subagent grant — lives in the phase plugin’s config.conf file with a per-number purpose comment and a tunable range.
+Every threshold in this surface — the synthesis floor, the accumulation ceiling, the budget cost, the subagent grant — lives in the phase plugin’s config.conf file with a per-number purpose comment and a tunable range.
 The control surface is intentionally exposed.
-A domain that needs deeper observation per cycle would raise the accumulation ceiling and the phase-transition gate; a domain that runs many short cycles would lower both.
+A domain that needs deeper observation per cycle would raise the accumulation ceiling; a domain that runs many short cycles would lower it.
 The architect tunes the numbers; the discipline holds.

 OBSERVE is the entry phase.
 Every job starts here — the FORWARD_MAP permits only one transition out of idle, and it goes to OBSERVE.
 There are no exceptions and no skip paths; the seed agent’s design is consistent on this point.
 OBSERVE is also the phase that gets re-entered after a verification failure, when the agent has discovered the plan was wrong and needs to re-gather context.

 OBSERVE’s stated objective is to populate the working memory — the relevant CLAUDE.md files — with enough context that PLAN can produce a real plan.
-Each CLAUDE.md the agent updates declares that directory as editable later in EXECUTE; the choice of which CLAUDE.md to update is the choice of where the work will land.
+Each CLAUDE.md the agent updates — or creates, when a directory has none yet — declares that directory as editable later in EXECUTE; the choice of which CLAUDE.md to write is the choice of where the work will land.

 The footer-only write rule is enforced at the staging gate.
 The phase’s commit script stages only CLAUDE.md files; anything else surfaces as an anomaly.
 The restriction is what forces observation to actually happen — there is no escape into action.

-And the multiplier sentinel — the per-phase tool-lock that opens only when the agent forecasts the cycle’s scope — sits at the very front of every phase entry.
-The same sentinel pattern repeats in PLAN, EXECUTE, VERIFY, and CONDENSE.
+And the entry voice — the orientation that opens every phase with its kind of work, its subagent roster, and the shapes its gates will later ask for — fires at the very front of every phase entry.
+The same entry-then-exit voice pattern repeats in PLAN, EXECUTE, VERIFY, and CONDENSE.

-Image pending — OBSERVE’s three internal locks that shape the phase from the inside
+OBSERVE's paired internal gates that shape the phase from the inside

 A pair of intermediate gates shape the rhythm of the phase from inside.
-A minimum-synthesis gate makes the agent read enough before any write into CLAUDE.md is allowed.
-A maximum-accumulation gate blocks further reading once the agent has read for a while without synthesizing.
-The arithmetic underneath is hidden from the agent; only the block messages surface, and only when a gate fires.
+The min-gate makes the agent read enough before any write into CLAUDE.md is allowed.
+The max-gate blocks further reading once the agent has read for a while without synthesizing.
+The counting underneath is hidden from the agent; only the block messages surface, and only when a gate fires.

 OBSERVE also dispatches its share of subagents.
 A typical phase fans out two to four research subagents in parallel — the main session orchestrates, the subagents investigate.
 The 80/20 split is the subject of Essay 7.